aavillanueva6/codeQuiz/README.md

 ## Known Bugs

 - Initials submission form is not validated to only accept one to three character inputs
-- something isn't working correctly with the local storage.
-Occasionally deletes the highscore list when it shouldn't/

 ## Potential future improvements

-- change storage of high scores from session to local